jashinjashua/smoky-dragon/README.md

 new uptade: 28.03.2021

--Fixed obstacles collapse bugs
+-Fixed obstacles collapse bugs</br>
--Fixed flying system of dragon
+-Fixed flying system of dragon</br>
--Fixed max. height of dragon bugs
+-Fixed max. height of dragon bugs</br>
--made new final result table and add style with opacity -new cover image has been edited
+-made new final result table and add style with opacity</br>
+-new cover image has been edited</br>

 update:11.11.2020